jumphone/ARES/README.md

 ARES is designed for detecting RNA editing sites from aligned RNA-seq data (in BAM format).

-#### ARES has significantly improved the sensitivity in detecting RESs from aligned reads (regular-RESs).
+When identifying RESs from aligned reads (regular-RESs), ARES shows much higher sensitivity than other existing tools (e.g. SPRINT).

-#### We recommend users to use ARES and SPRINT to identify regular- and hyper- RESs, respectively.
+We recommend users to use ARES and SPRINT to identify regular- and hyper- RESs, respectively.

 ### Requirements